 Going a ways back to the prior century, as the reader will no doubt recall, Hungary was a partner in the Austro-Hungarian Empire, one of many such European nationalist vanity projects to vanish in the conflagration of World War I, and later sided with the Axis during the Second World War, though it was occupied by the Germans after attempting a separate peace with the Allies following some horrendous shit-kickings at the hands of the Soviets.
 After that, Hungary was subsumed within the Soviet sphere of influence, and became an involuntary member of the Warsaw Pact.
 This status continued until the 1989 collapse of the Soviet Union, despite an attempt in 1956 to rebel and exit the Soviet sphere, which was quelled at the cost of 2,500 lives, including that of then Prime Minister Nagy, who was judicially murdered after a sham trial in 1958.
 With the Soviets finally gone at the dawn of the 1990s, Hungary ditched Communism, moved towards becoming a capitalist, pluralist, liberal democratic state, joined NATO in 1989, joined the EU in 2004, and generally seemed to be on a very positive track indeed, until 2010, when controversy over alleged electoral cheating by the ruling left wing party led to the ascendance of Victor Orban, and his right wing conservative Fidesz party, which won big in that year’s election.
 Having secured a parliamentary stranglehold, Orban moved quickly to consolidate his position.
 Among sweeping legal and structural changes that followed were a new constitution, extreme partisan gerrymandering, the harassment and marginalization of academics, intellectuals, and institutions of higher learning, the government takeover of mass media, stacking of the judiciary with loyalists, and so on.
-In this, Orban was abetted by the advice of prominent Republican political strategists, including one Arthur J. Finkelstein, mentor to the likes of Roger Stone and Paul Manafort, and master of the wedge politics pioneered by Lee Atwater and Karl Rove.
+In this, Orban was abetted by the advice of prominent Republican political strategists, including one Arthur J. Finkelstein, mentor to the likes of Roger Stone and Paul Manafort, and arch practitioner of the wedge politics pioneered by Lee Atwater and Karl Rove.
 Victor studied the masters.